Bogart19/test-repo/MANUAL-TESTS-README.md

 It is possible to automatically generate issues on test failures through this UI, but appears to only support GitHub Issues and JIRA.

-> It seems like by default, any tests marked as failed will generate Github Issues, as can be seen [here| https://github.com/Bogart19/test-repo/issues].
+> It seems like by default, any tests marked as failed will generate Github Issues, as can be seen [here](https://github.com/Bogart19/test-repo/issues).
 To bypass this, when marking a test as failed you must update the dropdown next to `issue` to `do not report`.
-Note that failures in manual test runs will still trigger a testspace notification to the repo owners.
+Note that failures in manual test runs will still trigger a testspace notification to the repo owners unless they have specifically opted out in notification settings from within Testspace.

 ## Viewing Results